RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/10_schmitt_triggers_doc.rst

 Introduction
 ---------------
-Comparators.
-We’ve mentioned them before, when we’ve talked about OpAmps.
-When noninverting input is at higher voltage than the inverting one, their output hits positive saturation and vice versa.
-Let’s imagine for a second that we set the inverting input to a desired threshold voltage, and noninverting input is at the same voltage.
-In this case, the output will not hit saturation but will float around the zero volts.
-Worse still, if noninverting input has some noise, OpAmp’s output will jump sporadically between the two saturation voltages.
-We can’t afford that.
-If only there was a way to prevent the comparator form toggling the output when input change is very small… If only we could define a deadzone, where comparator wouldn’t switch again… Oh wait, there is a way to do that!
+Comparators are electronic devices that are commonly used in circuits to compare two voltage levels.
+When the voltage level at the noninverting input is greater than that at the inverting input, the output of the comparator is driven to positive saturation.
+Conversely, when the voltage level at the inverting input is greater than that at the noninverting input, the output is driven to negative saturation.
+However, if the voltage levels at the inputs are very close, the output can become unstable and oscillate between the two saturation voltages, especially if the noninverting input is subject to noise.
+To overcome this issue, a deadzone can be introduced, which prevents the comparator from toggling its output when the input voltage changes within a certain range.
+This helps to improve the stability and accuracy of the circuit.

 .. raw:: html